 People who have felt pain in their lower sternum for more than 1 week should see a doctor for assessment.

 Diagnosing xiphoid process pain can be challenging given the transient nature of symptoms and its proximity to several major organs and bone structures.
 For example, it can be initially mistaken for a broken rib.

 The presence of inflammation forming a lump can also be mistaken for a tumor or a hernia.

-Given the difficulty in confirming xiphoid process pain, doctors may recommend an X-ray, magnetic resonance imaging (MRI), or computerized tomography (CT) scan.
+Given the difficulty in confirming xiphoid process pain, doctors may recommend an X-ray, MRI, or CT scan.